OpenBB-finance/OpenBB/website/content/platform/data_models/Filings.md

 ---
-title: Look up filings to the SEC by ticker symbol or CIK
+title: Filings
-description: OpenBB Platform Data Model
+description: Look up filings to the SEC by ticker symbol or CIK
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->